MaanVader/Chack/README.md

-# 🔥 CHACK - The World's First Autonomous Pentest Agent
+# 🔥 CHACK - The World's GREATEST Autonomous Pentest Agent

 > **The Story: Why Our Pentest Agent Is the Best Out of 900 Participants**